unicef/design-system/guidelines.md

 2. **Orange and yellow mean warning**: This color warns the user that there is something that he may need to pay attention.
-Something exceptional, something that is important for him to know.
+Something exceptional, something that is important for him to know, but does not stop him to continue advancing in the flow.

-3. **Red means Error or danger**: This color says the user that there is something that is preventing him to continue with the regular flow.
+3. **Red means error or danger**: This color says the user that there is something that is preventing him to continue with the regular flow.
 For example, user forgot to fill a mandatory field.

+    Red also may indicate danger, because the user is a going to perform a destructive action

     In general, because of the negative implications of the red color, we should try to avoid using it in excess.

 <p class="alert alert-warning">
-We never use color as a unique cue in the interface as there may be colorblind users.
+Not that we never use color as the unique cue in the interface to indicate the status/result, as there may be colorblind users.
 </p>